How does bankruptcy work with a foreclosure?

 Filing for bankruptcy can help someone with a foreclosure in one of two ways, but it must be filed before the sheriff’s sale.

-Second, a Chapter 7 Bankruptcy can allow you to stay in the house longer and stop the lender from trying to collect a deficiency from you after taking the house.
-These options are explained in more detail below.
+Secondly, a Chapter 7 Bankruptcy can allow you to stay in the house longer and stop the lender from trying to collect a deficiency from you after taking the house.

 CHAPTER 13 BANKRUPTCY